June 11, 2025 (6mo ago) — last updated December 23, 2025 (2d ago)

 How your brain filters experience

-The reticular activating system helps explain why focus matters: it brings to attention what’s consistent with your priorities and beliefs, so tuning your focus changes what you notice in the world4.
+The reticular activating system helps explain why focus matters: it brings attention to what’s consistent with your priorities and beliefs, so tuning your focus changes what you notice in the world4.

 Overcoming self-sabotage